-31 December 2022: including originally proposed dividend of \in 1.60 per share in 2022 and pro rata temporis accrual of net interest on the AT1 bond, excluding profits for 2022 under commercial law.
+31 December 2022: including originally proposed dividend of € 1.60 per share in 2022 and pro rata temporis accrual of net interest on the AT1 bond, excluding profits for 2022 under commercial law.
 There are no plans to distribute any dividends, in line with the strategy for 2023.
 The appropriation of profits is subject to approval by the Annual General Meeting.
+The CET1 ratio, determined as the higher of the amounts under Basel III and Basel IV (phase-in), as shown in Aareal Bank's regulatory report as at 31 March 2023, was 18.7 %, reflecting the fact that Aareal Bank had not submitted an application for inclusion of profits on that reporting date to the ECB.